The number of jobless people declines in Maine's major cities

 Greater Bangor had 70,465 people in its civilian labor force in February, up 1.5 percent from January and up 2.6 percent since February 2021.
 Some 2,608 were unemployed in February, or about 3.7 percent of the workforce.

 Lewiston-Auburn had 54,753 civilian workers in February, up less than 1 percent from January and from February 2021.
-Some 2,179 people were unemployed in February, or 4 percent of the workforce compared to 5.5 percent a year ago compared to 4.9 percent one year ago.
+Some 2,179 people were unemployed in February, or 4 percent of the workforce compared with 5.5 percent a year ago compared with 4.9 percent one year ago.

-Portland-South Portland had 202,967 civilian workers in February, also up less than 1 percent compared to January and one year ago.
-Some 6.790 people were unemployed in February, or 3.3 percent of the area’s workforce compared to 4.9 percent a year ago.
+Portland-South Portland had 202,967 civilian workers in February, also up less than 1 percent compared with January and one year ago.
+Some 6.790 people were unemployed in February, or 3.3 percent of the area’s workforce compared with 4.9 percent a year ago.